Little Italy Thanksgiving

 For dessert, pay a visit to the Chinatown Ice Cream Factory (65 Bayard St.) and give thanks that China invented ice cream.

-For more information on New York City, Thanksgiving and related topics, check out the links on the next page.
+For more information on New York City, Thanksgiving and related topics, check out the links below.